 Color blindness is the inability to see certain colors the way everybody else sees them.

-There are different kinds of color blindness, known also as color vision deficiency.
+There are different types of color blindness, known also as color vision deficiency.
 Symptoms range from mild to severe.
 Most people who have it were born with the condition.
 Men are mostly affected.

 Color blindness is generally not considered to be a disabling condition.
 But it can impact your everyday life.